sseaman/skillVC/docs/README-OLD.md

 Alexa.
 To simplify the process of creating a response, SkillVC does not require all Response information, only the fields you are concerned with (all other information will be filled in for you).

-To set any field (or all of them), create a JSON file (or Object if using the Configuration type) with just the fields you want.
+To set any field (or all of them), create a JSON file (or Object if using the Configuration type) which defines the type of response and the just the fields you want.

 Example:
 ```
 {
+	"custom" : {
+		"response" : {
  			"outputSpeech": {
         		"text": "this is some text"
         	}
         }
+    }
+}
 ```

-This will create a final Response in SkillVC with:
+This will create a final custom skill response in SkillVC with:
 ```
 {
     outputSpeech: {